10 Holocaust-Related Books to Read this Yom HaShoah

 Yom HaShoah (Holocaust Remembrance Day) is a time for meditation, reflection, and somber memorial, though its emotional magnitude can quickly become overwhelming.
 The following books – including memoirs, histories, and even a cookbook – can help guide your introspection.

-- The haunting photos in Beyond the Shadows: The Holocaust and the Danish Exception reveal the horror and extent of this tragedy.
-In "How a Book of Holocaust Photography Helped Me See What Cannot Be Seen," a Jewish essayist writes of how the book compelled him to emotional depths.
+A talented photographer shares haunting photos that reveal the horror and extent of this tragedy.
+In "How a Book of Holocaust Photography Helped Me See What Cannot Be Seen," one Jewish essayist writes of how the book compelled him to unforeseen emotional depths.

-- Then They Came for Me: Martin Niemöller, the Pastor Who Defied the Nazis is an in-depth profile of the famous pastor, exploring why the Germans incarcerated him.
-Hint: It wasn’t for defending Jews.
+6. Then They Came for Me: Martin Niemöller, the Pastor Who Defied the Nazis by Matthew Hockenos